JamesBremner/PathFinderMay2021/README.md

 - __Cams__
 An option that finds a set of nodes that cover every link.

+- __Hills__
+An option that finds a path through a grid of points with different elevations that minimises the changes in elevation.
+[Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Hills)

 ## Turns
 An application that models a robot that can travel either "forwards" or "backwards".
 The robot moves through a graph whose links may be traversed only forwards, only backwards or in either direction.
 The robot can turn around only at certain nodes.
 Uses the PathFinder engine find the optimal path.
 [Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Turns)

-## Hills
-An application that finds a path through a grid of points with different elevations that minimises the changes in elevation.
-Uses the PathFinder engine find the optimal path.
-[Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Hills)

 ## Mazes
 An application that finds a path through a maze.
 [Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Mazes)